All Episodes

 Let's say half of them want to become citizens and half want to become only legal.

-What is this new bipartisan bill propose?
+What does this new bipartisan bill propose?

-Well, it proposes a new ID card, the Z Visa.
+Well, it proposes a new ID card, the Z visa.

 It makes illegals legal overnight.